-Groundwater is found in saturated zones beneath the land surface in soil and rock at various depths.
+Groundwater is in saturated zones beneath the land surface in soil and rock at various depths.
 Shallow groundwater levels typically are dynamic and fluctuate in response to a variety of conditions; groundwater levels may rise or fall in response to long-term climatic change, seasonal precipitation, irrigation, and the effects of development.
-Most developmentrelated groundwater problems occur when water is within 10 feet (3 m) of the ground surface.
-Shallow groundwater can flood basements and other underground facilities; damage buried utility lines, and destabilize excavations.
-Groundwater inundation of landfills, waste dumps, and septic-tank systems can impair the performance of those facilities and lead to groundwater contamination.
+Most development-related groundwater problems occur when water is within 10 feet (3 m) of the ground surface.
+Shallow groundwater can flood basements and other underground facilities, damage buried utility lines, and destabilize excavations.
+Groundwater inundation of landfills, waste dumps, and septic-tank/wastewater disposal systems can impair the performance of those facilities and lead to groundwater contamination.
 Groundwater can change the physical and chemical nature of rock and soil, cause soils susceptible to expansion and collapse to activate, and can be a contributing factor to slope instability (Wieczorek, 1996; Ashland and others, 2005, 2006).
 During moderate to large earthquakes, groundwater within approximately 50 feet (15 m) of the ground surface can cause liquefaction in sandy soils.

-Groundwater may exist under either unconfined (water table) or confined (artesian/pressurized) conditions, in regional aquifers, or as local perched zones.
+Groundwater may exist under unconfined (water table) or confined (artesian/pressurized) conditions, in regional aquifers, and/or as local perched zones.
 The deep unconfined and confined aquifers are commonly grouped together and called the principal aquifer (Thiros, 1995).
-Groundwater from the principal aquifer can be forced upward by artesian pressure to the ground surface where it is discharged through springs and seeps.
+Artesian pressure can force groundwater from the principal aquifer upward to the ground surface where it is discharged through springs and seeps.
 A shallow unconfined aquifer is typically present where confining layers overlie the principal aquifer (Thiros, 1995).
-Perched groundwater develops where water from precipitation, irrigation, or urban runoff percolates through thin, permeable, unconsolidated surface deposits and collects above less-permeable underlying layers.
+Perched groundwater develops where water from precipitation, irrigation, and/or urban runoff percolates through thin, permeable, unconsolidated surface deposits and collects above less-permeable underlying layers.

-Surficial deposits in the quadrangle are highly variable and range from impermeable to moderately permeable lacustrine silt, sand, and gravel (Biek and others, 2007).
-Groundwater data in the quadrangle are limited outside areas of recent development; therefore, perched water may extend outside of the mapped zone of shallow groundwater (plate 1).
-Perched groundwater and seasonally shallow groundwater may locally contribute to development problems in areas not having persistent shallow groundwater.
+Surficial deposits in the Tickville Spring quadrangle are highly variable and range from impermeable bedrock to moderately permeable lacustrine silt, sand, and gravel (Biek and others, 2005).
+Groundwater data in the quadrangle are limited to areas outside of recent development; therefore, perched water may extend outside of the mapped zone of shallow groundwater (plate 1).
+Perched groundwater and seasonally shallow groundwater may locally contribute to development problems in areas that do not have persistent shallow groundwater.